t29gupta/TG_Assignment_T2/README.md

 2. Run all tests

 ## My Approach:
 I'm first filtering the list by hotelId and then By ArrivalDate.
-By doing this I'm able to return a moer accurate result that in case of Not Found.
+By doing this I'm able to return a more accurate result in case of "Not Found".